redtexts/texts/aflci_1949_trotskyism_and_the_labor_party.md

 Parties support, defend, and prop up, the capitalist economy; capitalist democracy; exploitation of the wage-workers; and Imperialist War.

-Knowing all this, why do the Trotskyites (Cannon and Shactman) advocate a Labor Party?
+Knowing all this, why do the Trotskyites (Cannon and Shachtman) advocate a Labor Party?
 The Trotskyites answer, "We are not sectarians; we cannot remain isolated; we must follow the mass movement."
 Since, however, with the victory of Truman in the presidential elections, the Labor Party